datacarpentry/spreadsheet-ecology-lesson/instructor_notes.md

 does spreadsheets like Excel, LibreOffice, OpenOffice.
 Most learners are probably using Excel.
 - Ask the audience any things they've accidentally done in spreadsheets.
 Talk about an example of your own, like that you accidentally sorted only a single column and not the rest of the data in the spreadsheet.
 What are the pain points!?
-- As people answer highlight some of these issues with spreadsheets
+- As people answer highlight some of these issues with spreadsheets.

 **In 01-format-data.md**
-- Go through the point about keeping track of your steps and keeping raw data raw
+- Go through the point about keeping track of your steps and keeping raw data raw.
-- Go through the cardinal rule of spreadsheets about columns, rows and cells
+- Go through the cardinal rule of spreadsheets about columns, rows and cells.
 - Hand them a messy data file and have them pair up and work together to clean up the data.
 *Give them 15 minutes to do this.*
 - Ask for what people did to clean the data.
 As they bring up different points you can